Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ![Capture of Porkbun, Email Address Verification prompt asking for the Verification Code in the field and the Submit button at the lower right highlighted in purple.](img/beginnersguide/image31.png)

-i. 🤔 Advice: Activate two factor authentication (2FA) for your account.
+> 🤔 Advice: Activate two factor authentication (2FA) for your account.

-## 4\.
+### 4\.
 Create a A DigitalOcean Account

 a.
 Go to [DigitalOcean](https://www.digitalocean.com/).
 Select **Get started**.
 DigitalOcean (DO) “only bills for the services you use” so there is no initial startup charge.

 Currently DO is offering a US$200 credit for the first 60 days for new customers.
 Alternatively, you can get the US$200 credit AND Hubs community member Hrithik receives a small credit via his [referral link](https://m.do.co/c/fbf891840808).
 The referral is no extra cost to you.
 These instructions follow the referral link.